newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

 ### (i.e. the Leaflet mapping exercise)

-The purpose of this lab is build a more full-featured experience that incorporates 3rd party libraries (explicitly the `Leaflet.js` library) into an NR1 package.
+The purpose of this lab is build a more full-featured experience that incorporates 3rd party libraries (explicitly the `Leaflet.js` library) into a Nerdpack.

 After completing this lab you should have a basic understanding of:

-* Understand one repeatable pattern (_it should be obvious that there are many ways to accomplish this_) to leverage 3rd party visualizations in NR1
+* Understand one repeatable pattern (_it should be obvious that there are many ways to accomplish this_) to leverage 3rd party visualizations in New Relic One
 * Making use of the `Grid`, `Stack`, and `Tabs` components
-* How to interact with the `navigation` object to launch a custom NR1 Nerdlet
+* How to interact with the `navigation` object to launch a custom Nerdlet

 ## Step 0: Setup and Prerequisites